EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/01-virtual-proxmox.md

  * Repeat and clone for as many other worker nodes as you want.

 Once the machine starts, wait for DHCP to assign an IP address.
-You can check for the IP address on the host running libvirt:
+You can check for the IP address on the host running libvirt (your workstation):

 ```
 # Query DHCP leases on the host: